 In contrast, cats that don’t shed produce less of the Fel D 1 protein.
 But they share one big characteristic with non shedding dogs: they also don’t shed much.

 There are many factors to consider when choosing which of the non-shedding dogs to keep.
 Most of the big hypoallergenic dogs need more living space than a small or medium sized hypoallergenic dog.
-Some breeds on this list of hypoallergenic dogs need more exercise.
-Other dog breeds, such as the Maltese and Shih Tzu, need constant companionship.
+In addition, some breeds on this list of hypoallergenic dogs need more exercise.
+Other non-shedding dogs, such as the Maltese and Shih Tzu, need constant companionship.